Ez3D-Rocketry/9-Research-and-Development/README.md

    - I chose to stick with PLA since that's what most of us 3D printing noobs use.
 5. I tried several ways to incorporate metal motor hooks but the complications were not worth it.

+# Motor Mount Shrinkage - the other challenge
+The goal is to make a model that can be built with PLA filament since it is most common and used by beginners.
+However, PLA tends to shrink after heating which causes the motor mount area to shrink.
+After a few flights the motors may become stuck or unloadable.

+To mitigate this, a tapered motor mount tube is used.
+The motor has a loose fit but maintains centering with the top sloping of the traditional "Engine Block" and the aft section is narrower and relatively cool from insulating effect of the clay nozzle.
+ - Note: The sloping of the "Engine Block" was to make it "3D printable" without supports.
+The 'centering' effect is now an added benefit.

+ - Currently only the Ez3D Mini has been test flown in this configuration.
+After three flights, the motors showed no signs of tightness (Ref: flights on a 70deg cloudy day).